Diary of Staff Nurse Christine Erica Strom - 1917-1919 - Part 6

 them.
 Woke them c̄ coffee at 5 a.m. poor dear

 old chaps.
-Took a photo of them c̄ [[Tumber?]].
+Took a photo of them c̄ Tumber.

 Monday Much farewelling - they went out 7.30

 & left an emptiness.
-Cooperson & [[?]]
+Cooperson & Newy

 also went out.
-Cool days, xxxx sunny.
+Cool days, grey sunny.

 Very quiet on duty this evening - &

-Peycart & Josh's beds - !
+Sergeant & Josh's beds - !
 Walley stepped

 into the breach & nobly too.
-Sgt of Jack's
+Sgt. of Jack's

 battery admitted into A7.
 Washed in a.m.